May 2020: Changes in relation to the Coronavirus Act 2020

-- the Corporate Complaints Team (Adults) provide advice and support to people who receive services and their representatives;
+- the Feedback and Complaints Service (Adults) provide advice and support to people who receive services and their representatives;

 - advocacy can be used to help some people to make a complaint and to provide support given during the investigative process (see Independent Advocacy and Independent Mental Capacity Advocates).

 The purpose of investigating the complaint is to establish the facts of what occurred.
 This should include – where appropriate – reviewing records, interviewing staff, conducting visits to the location involved and receiving specialist advice.

 The person appointed as complaints investigator will usually be the manager of the service to which the complaint relates, as this will usually be the person with the most experience and knowledge of the service being complained about.
 There may be reasons why the complainant does not wish their complaint to be investigated in this way, and this can be discussed with the Complaints Manager to identify a way forward with the complaint investigation.

 Once evidence has been collated and analysed the investigator will produce a written report setting out a summary of the complaint, methodology used during the investigation, key findings, conclusions and recommendations for action and remedy where appropriate.
 This report will be submitted to the Feedback and Complaints Service for quality checking, and will be sent to the complainant from there.

 It should be noted that mediation may be useful in some cases.